 To make sure a rehab center is qualified, not a fly-by-night operation designed to siphon tax dollars and empty clients’ bank accounts, check that it has the proper certifications and licenses.

-The Substance Abuse and Mental Health Services Association (SAMHSA) approves three accreditation bodies:
+The Substance Abuse and Mental Health Services Association (SAMHSA) approves four accreditation bodies:

 Some addiction treatment centers can also become a Certified Community Behavioral Health Clinic (CCBHC) or a designated collaborative organization (DCO).